Bridgetek/IDP-5000-04A/source/BSP/README.md

 # IDP-5000-04A Board Support Package

 ## Introduction
 This repository offers hardware support for the IDP-5000-04A platform.
 This BSP can function independently with a test application.
-A USB console is provided for diplaying debug information.
+A USB console is provided for displaying debug information.

 ## Hardware Features
 - FT903 32-bit RISC microcontroller (MCU) with 100MHz system clock